San Francisco mayor pledges more police, safety measures

 They are also upset that San Francisco public schools spent much of last year teaching remotely while neighboring districts and private schools within the city provided in-class instruction.

 Criminal justice advocates in favor of less incarceration say the media has been drumming up fear in a city where overall crime rates have declined in recent years.
-Increased enforcement, they say, only ends up harming the most vulnerable without improving public safety.
+Increased enforcement, they say, only ends up harming the most vulnerable, including Black and homeless residents, without improving public safety.

 Similar debates are taking place across the country in liberal cities where the murder of George Floyd led to a surge of progressive activism that included calls to rethink the way cities deal with crime.
 Some cities where there were calls to defund the police, including Portland, Oregon, have moved in recent months to bolster police budgets.